tompetersen/threshold-crypto/README.rst

 secured by using the AE-scheme, meaning changes to some parts of the ciphertext, to partial decryptions or even dishonest share owners can be detected.

+**Warning**: This library has not been (independently) audited and should not be used for productive applications

 Usage
 -----